CompleteUnityDeveloper2/1_First_Steps/README.md

 4. Setting your font size.
 5. How to attach a .cs script to a GameObject.
 * Particularly how to make Unity use Visual Studio on a Mac.

+### 6 Section 1 Conclusion
+1. What you learned in this section.
+2. Please make the effort to engage in our community.
+3. Start the next section right away.